Train hits crowd sitting on tracks in northern India, 50 feared dead

 At least 60 people were admitted to hospital with injuries, the police officer in the control room said, after what he called a “freak accident” given that people did not hear the train approaching amid the din of festivities and fireworks.

-Rushing to Amritsar to personally supervise relief & rescue in tragic rail accident on Dussehra in Amritsar.
-My govt will give Rs 5 lakh to kin of each deceased & free treatment to injured in govt & pvt hospitals.
-District authorities have been mobilised on war footing.— Capt.Amarinder Singh (@capt_amarinder) October 19, 2018

-Reuters partner ANI news agency reported that an eyewitness at the scene said the train that ran over people was travelling at a high speed.
+ANI news agency reported that a witness at the scene said the train that ran over people was travelling at a high speed.

+“We have also ordered an enquiry as to why this incident has taken place,” Singh told ANI, adding there still are conflicting reports on the death toll.

+A witness told Indian television channel Times Now that relatives of some of the deceased were picking up dead bodies by themselves and no proper rescue operations were currently on.

-Local television stations showed images of angry and distraught locals including a weeping mother who had just lost a child in the tragedy.
+Bodies of victims lay strewn around the scene and local television stations showed distraught and angry people, including a weeping mother who just lost a child in the tragedy.

+“Lot of students were gathered here and we can see so many unknown bodies lying around and there is not even enough light here even now,” one person on the scene told a local channel.

 Prime Minister Narendra Modi said he was extremely saddened by the train accident.